 (2) Notice of Conference.
 Except for motions to modify support filed pursuant to 19-A M.R.S. § 2009, the parties will be notified of the date and time of the case management conference within 14 days after the filing in court of the proof of service of the complaint, petition or motion.
 The conference will be held after the time for filing a response has passed.
-When a motion to modify support is filed pursuant to section 2009, the clerk will schedule a conference will not be scheduled, and the court will proceed in accordance with the provisions of section 2009.
+When a motion to modify support is filed pursuant to section 2009, the clerk will schedule a conference after receiving a response to the motion.
+If there is no response, a conference will not be scheduled, and the court will proceed in accordance with the provisions of section 2009.